apiguy/flask-classy/docs/index.rst

     ============ ================================

 **delete**
     More RESTfulness.
-It's the most self explanitory of all the RESTful methods, and it's commonly used to destroy a specific resource.
+It's the most self explanatory of all the RESTful methods, and it's commonly used to destroy a specific resource.
 The automatically generated route is: